nasa/cumulus-orca/tasks/request_from_archive/API.md

 Returns the archive recovery type from either config or environment variable.
 Must be either 'Bulk', 'Expedited', or 'Standard'.
-Defaults to 'Standard' if none found.

 **Arguments**:

 - `config` - The config dictionary from lambda event.

+**Raises**:

+  KeyError if recovery type is not set.
-- `Raises` - ValueError if recovery type value is invalid.
+  ValueError if recovery type value is invalid.

 <a id="request_from_archive.inner_task"></a>